 Dr. Terrance J. Hadlington

-Chair of Inorganic Chemistry with Focus on Novel Materials
+Chair of Inorganic Chemistry with Focus on New Materials

 Academic Career and Research Areas

 Dr. Hadlington received his MChem degree from the University of Bath in 2011.
 He then moved to Melbourne, Australia, where he conducted his PhD research with Prof. Cameron Jones at Monash University, utilizing heavier tetrylenes in catalysis.
 During this time, he also spent four months at the University of Oxford, working with Prof. Simon Aldridge.
 He then relocated to Berlin as a UniCat Postdoctoral Fellow with Prof. Matthias Driess.
-In late 2019, Dr. Hadlington started his independent research career at the TU Munich, supported by a Liebig Fellowship of the FCI.
+In late 2019, Dr. Hadlington started his independent research career at the TU Munich, initially supported by a Liebig Fellowship of the FCI, and now by an ERS Starting Grant.
+He has additionally received funding from the Boehringer Ingelheim Stifftung and the DFG.

 Awards